-The International Society for Advancement of Cytometry (ISAC), the International Clinical Cytometry Society (ICCS) and the American Society for Clinical Pathology Board of Certification (BOC) announced today they have reached an agreement to develop, administer, and maintain a new conjoint credential in Cytometry to be issued by the BOC.
-This new credential will be launched in the Fall of 2017, and will replace both the ICCE (CCy) and the QCYM (ASCP) recognition programs.
+The International Society for Advancement of Cytometry (ISAC), the International Clinical Cytometry Society (ICCS) and the American Society for Clinical Pathology Board of Certification (BOC) have reached an agreement to develop, administer, and maintain a new conjoint credential in Cytometry to be issued by the BOC.
+This new credential was launched in the Fall of 2017, and will replace both the ICCE (CCy) and the QCYM (ASCP) recognition programs.
 By combining forces for this new credential, the three societies will be able to increase the impact of cytometry certification in clinical and research fields around the world.

 “ASCP BOC’s involvement in the cytometry certification program will strengthen the credential and the field of cytometry,” said Paul Wallace, President of ISAC.
 “ASCP BOC can open doors to the possibility of state licensure for certified cytometrists that ISAC and ICCS cannot do on its own.”

 “ASCP is the world’s largest professional membership organization for pathologists and laboratory professionals.
 Having a Specialty that includes their endorsement will bring a high recognition factor to the cytometry credential,” said Bruce Greig, Chair of the ICCE certification advisory committee and member of ICCS.

 “ISAC and ICCS have proven that there is a worldwide demand for a cytometry certification program” said Pat Tanabe, Executive Director, ASCP Board of Certification.
 “Combining our Qualification in Cytometry with the ICCE certification program will increase our impact in the field of cytometry.”